kora11e/Machine-Learning-Fast-API-Modeling/README.md

 # Insurance Charges Prediction API

 This project is a RESTful API built with FastAPI that predicts medical insurance charges based on personal attributes.
-It utilizes three pre-trained machine learning models (Random Forest, Decision Tree, and XGBoost) to provide predictions.
+It utilizes three pre-trained machine learning models (Random Forest, Ensemble Decision Tree, and XGBoost) to provide predictions.

 The application includes robust input validation, custom middleware for performance tracking, and a logging system for request analytics.